Somaiya Vidyavihar University Hosts 3rd Convocation with chief guest Dr N Kalaiselvi - www.lokmattimes.com

 Somaiya Vidyavihar University Hosts 3rd Convocation with chief guest Dr N Kalaiselvi

-Mumbai (Maharashtra) [India] October 5: Somaiya Vidyavihar University celebrated its 3rd Convocation Ceremony on 21st September 2024, marking a ...
+PNN Mumbai (Maharashtra) [India], October 5: Somaiya Vidyavihar University celebrated its 3rd Convocation Ceremony on 21st September 2024, marking ...

 The graduating cohort of 2024 comprises 2,780 students across both undergraduate and postgraduate programs, with 1517 undergraduates (553 females and 964 male) and 1263 postgraduates (639 female and 624 male), representing various fields of study at Somaiya Vidyavihar University such as management studies, engineering and technology, education, science, commerce and business studies, humanities, social sciences, and Dharma studies.